a00908270/masterthesis/thesis.md

 ==========================Scores========================================
  # of classes:    10
- Accuracy:        0.9839
+ Accuracy:        0.9836
- Precision:       0.9839
+ Precision:       0.9836
- Recall:          0.9838
+ Recall:          0.9835
- F1 Score:        0.9838
+ F1 Score:        0.9835
 Precision, recall & F1: macro-averaged (equally weighted avg. of 10 classes)
 ========================================================================

+Training took 211.468000 seconds
 ```

-By examining the result file, it can be noticed that the accuracy of the network was 98,4 percent.
+By examining the result file, it can be noticed that the accuracy of the network was 98,4 percent after fifteen  training epochs.
+The training took three minutes and thirty seconds on the tested hardware.

 # Future Work